 The Ryan PT-22 Recruit is a military trainer aircraft used by the Army Air Corps and its successor, the Army Air Forces for pilot training.

-The Saab 35 Draken was a Swedish fighter aircraft manufactured by Saab between 1955 and 1974.
+The SAAB TF 35 Draken was a Swedish fighter aircraft manufactured by SAAB between 1955 and 1974.

 Schweizer TG-3 Glider

 The TG-3A is a two-place, dual-control glider manufactured for the U.S. Army Air Forces by the Schweizer Aircraft Co. during World War II.

 Light observation plane flown by the U. S. Army during the war, for liaison, transportation, and artillery spotting, among other roles.

 The Crusader was the last American fighter with guns as the primary weapon, earning it the title "The Last of the Gunfighters".

 The Vultee BT-13 Valiant was a World War II-era basic trainer aircraft built for the Army Air Corps, and later US Army Air Forces.